shpongledsummer/atmospheric-weather-card/README.md

 <details>
 <summary><strong>Custom Cards</strong></summary>

 You can embed other Home Assistant cards directly inside this card.
-This is useful for adding additional details (specific sensors, weather forecasts, graphs etc.).
+This is useful for adding additional details like buttons, specific sensors, weather forecasts, graphs etc.

 | Option | Type | Default | Description |
 | :--- | :--- | :--- | :--- |